alixandru/q2a-open-login/README.md

 ### Adding new login providers ###

 Since this plugin is based on [HybridAuth](http://hybridauth.sourceforge.net/), you can easily add new login providers to your Q2A site.
 All you need to do is to add the provider PHP file to the `Hybrid/Providers` folder and configure it from the Administration page.
 That's it!
+New providers can be downloaded from HybridAuth website.